mballesteros-IEEE/mySlides/2017_10_21-Sevilla_YP´Tour/README.md

 # Conference

 Presentation of first Young Professionals´Tour in Sevilla during IEEE Day.
+I have the honor to be a moderator of the round table.

-6 Speakers
+6 Speakers of high tech level:

 •	Pablo Aguilera Bonet - Senior Researcher on Wireless Communications en GALGUS
 •	Patricio Berbel Cifuentes - STEM/Robotic Teacher.
 COITTA/AAGIT Representative